sohamsshah/insight-jainism/docs/Insights/Why_women_cannot_get_moksh.md

 Sometimes, our focus is distracted to wrong subjects.
 We should rather try to deeply understand what Moksh really is and how to achieve it.

 Your question about **"Why one cannot attain Moksh "as a woman" according to Jainism?"** was definitely valid.
-Through this blog I have tried to answer this in simplest and most logical way possible totally - totally based on what is being preached in our scriptures.
+Through this blog I have tried to answer this in simplest and most logical way possible - totally based on what is being preached in our scriptures.
 I hope this blog answered all your doubts and confusions relating to this topic.

-So, let us march on the path of liberation by understanding Jain scriptures, principles, practicing the art of seeing ourselves separate from this body and henceforth attaining the state of supreme bliss - **Moksh** soonest.
+So, let us march on the **path of liberation** by understanding Jain scriptures, principles, practicing the art of seeing ourselves separate from this body and henceforth attaining the state of supreme bliss - **Moksh** soonest.